suuelee/druber-responsive/README.md

 ```

 ## Fixing the "Order" section
 To avoid repetition, I'm not going to walk through restyling this section as it is very similar to those above.
-In a similar fashion, I would use media queries to change the layout as follows:
+In a similar fashion, I would use media queries to change the layout as follows: ## EDITTT

     INSERT PIC OF MOBILE